systematic-nihr/systematic-nihr.github.io/docs/about-systematic/WS2.md

   * Develop **data anonymization frameworks that exploit local differential privacy**, thus enable on-device computation while preserving raw data confidentiality
   * Conduct **rigorous empirical privacy assessments** through model inversion attacks, membership inference attacks, and attribute inference attacks to quantify potential information leakage under realistic adversarial scenarios

+## Frameworks for regulatory-compliant healthcare AI evaluation
+Our clinical evaluation of machine learning models builds on Steyerberg and Vergouwe [9](#refs), with the validity of our prediction models assessed in fully independent data through the four key measures: 1) calibration in the large, 2) calibration slope, 3) discrimination performance established both with internal and external validation, 4) decision-curve analysis.

+We will apply the PROBAST-AI framework, a risk-of-bias assessment tool specifically designed for AI-based prediction models to ensure methodological rigor [10](#refs) and the DECIDE-AI framework which guides the evaluation of AI systems during early clinical implementation, focusing on iterative improvement and safety monitoring [11](#refs).
+Where appropriate we will apply extended guidelines incorporating additional safeguards that encompass fairness, explainability, privacy-preservation and interoperability, all of which are crucial for developing trustworthy AI prediction models in healthcare [12-15].

 <a id="refs"></a>
 ### References
 1. https://osf.io/preprints/psyarxiv/jw37c_v1